panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 //...
 ```

-The context transparency can be used when you want to keep `this` as is, taken from the enclosing context.
+Context transparency can be used when you want to keep `this` as is, taken from the enclosing context.

 ### 4.2 Short callbacks